 - Special projects for which other research funds are not available

 The following categories are eligible to apply for this program:

-- Full-time, regular University of Notre Dame faculty, including tenured and tenure-track faculty, research faculty, library faculty, and special professional faculty, are eligible to apply.
+- Full-time, regular University of Notre Dame faculty, including tenured and tenure-track faculty, research faculty, library faculty, and professors of the practice

 Note: Faculty may not receive more than two FRSP-IGs during their career at Notre Dame.

 The following are allowable budget requests:

 - Equipment necessary to the research project’s aims

 - Up to one-ninth of academic year salary maximum for faculty on nine month appointments or, if necessary, up to one-twelfth of annual salary for faculty on twelve month appointments